Zhw0831/CMPINF0010-lab5/README.md

 ## Code of Conduct
-Our product is benefit for everyone to use!
-To get a better understand of our product please make sure that you are going through the license carefully!
-We are happyily to have feedbacks from you, and we will have our product improved if neccessary!
+Our product is benefitial for everyone to use!
+To get a better understand of our product, please make sure that you are going through the license carefully!
+We are happy to have feedbacks from you, and we will have our product improved if neccessary!

 ## License
-License id already created and opened for everyone to go through!
+License id has already been created and opened for everyone to go through!
 Please read it carefully so there is no trouble for you to continuely using our product!

 ## Group Members